 When people reach out to you and ask how you can help them, that’s a pretty good sign that service is in demand.

-Is Becoming a Podcast Virtual Assistant Right for You?
+Is Becoming a Podcast Producer Right for You?

 Let’s get something out of the way real quick – there is nothing perfect about work, ever.